 Serving as a liaison between the beneficiary and medical resources including the treating physician.

 NOTE: All nursing services shall be provided in accordance with professional practice standards and all other requirements identified in the ADHC Licensing rules.
+LAC Title 48: Part I. Subpart 3.
+Chapter 42.
+Adult Day Health Care – “Nursing Services”.

 Transportation between the beneficiary’s place of residence and the ADHC center at the beginning and end of the program day: